 This dialog box enables you to add production data sets and performance test runs to the report.
+The added data is used for comparison and it is the basis for the load test tuning process.

-In the PAL Flow pane, click Create Production Report or Add load test data to report.
-In the PAL Reports pane, click a report.
+- In the PAL Flow pane, click Create Production Report or Add load test data to report. - 2.
+In the PAL Reports pane, click a report. - 3.
 In the Data Sources tab, click Add Production Data or Add Testing Data.

 UI Elements Description Production Tab Enables you to select a production data set for the PAL report.

-Test Run Results Tab Enables you to select a test run for the PAL report.
+UI Elements Description Test Run Results Tab Enables you to select a test run for the PAL report.
 Add Adds the selected production data set and test run results to the PAL report.